jeremyBanks/database/docs/rfcs/0003-initial.md

 be used which expects only the the JSON primitive types: `null`, `boolean`, `number` and `string`.

-## Public Database Consumer API (`x/database/sql/sql.ts`)
+## Database Consumer Interface

-Inspired by [`sql.go`](https://golang.org/src/database/sql/sql.go), this is primary interface, which most users will use. `BoundValue` and `ResultValue` below represents the driver-defined types for bindings and results.
+Inspired by [`sql.go`](https://golang.org/src/database/sql/sql.go), `./sql.ts`
+is our primary module, providing an consistent abstract interface for users of any database driver. `BoundValue` and `ResultValue` below represents the driver-defined types for bindings and results.
 The interface is entirely async for now, even if the underlying driver supports sync operations.

 - `sql.open(path, driver): Promise<sql.Database>`
   - Creates a database handle/connector with the given driver and path.
 May